Inflation hovers over shoppers heading into Black Friday - NewsBreak

 Inflation hovers over shoppers heading into Black Friday

-Black Friday marks a return to familiar holiday shopping patterns, but inflation is weighing on consumers.
+NEW YORK (AP) — Shoppers returned to familiar holiday shopping patterns but were weighed down by inflation this Black Friday after two seasons marked by pandemic worries and supply issues.

-Elevated prices for food , rent, gasoline and other household costs have taken a toll on shoppers.
-As a result, many are reluctant to spend unless there is a big sale and are being more selective with what they will buy — in many cases, trading down to cheaper stuff and less expensive stores.
+Due to elevated prices for food, rent, gasoline and other household costs, many were reluctant to spend unless there was a big sale.

-Shoppers are also dipping more into their savings, turning increasingly to “buy now, pay later” services like Afterpay that allow users to pay for items in installments, as well as running up their credit cards at a time when the Federal Reserve is hiking rates to cool the U.S. economy.
+Shoppers were being more selective, selecting cheaper options, dipping more into savings and turning to “buy now, pay later” services that allow payment in installments.
+Some were also running up their credit cards at a time when the Federal Reserve is hiking rates to cool the U.S. economy.

+Against today’s economic backdrop, the National Retail Federation — the largest retail trade group — expects holiday sales growth will slow to a range of 6% to 8%, from the blistering 13.5% growth of a year ago.
+However, these figures, which include online spending, aren’t adjusted for inflation, so real spending could even be down from a year ago.

+Adobe Analytics expects online sales to be up 2.5% from Nov.
+1 through Dec.
+31, a slowdown from the 8.6% pace last year, when shoppers were uncertain about returning to physical stores.

-Isela Dalencia, who was shopping for household essentials like detergent at a Walmart in Secaucus, New Jersey, earlier this week, said she's delaying buying holiday gifts until Cyber Monday — the Monday after Thanksgiving — when online sales rev up.
-Then, she will wait again until the week before Christmas to get the best deals, unlike last year when she started buying before Black Friday .
+Isela Dalencia, who was shopping for household essentials like detergent at a Walmart in Secaucus, New Jersey, this week, said she’s delaying buying holiday gifts until Cyber Monday — the Monday after Thanksgiving — when online sales rev up.
+Then, she will wait again until the week before Christmas to get the best deals, unlike last year when she started buying before Black Friday.

 “I am shopping less,” Dalencia said, noting she will spend about $700 for holiday gifts this year, one-third less than last year.